verrazzano/docs/content/en/docs/setup/upgrade/_index.md

 ## Upgrade failures

 In Verrazzano 1.3 and later, upgrade will continue to run until it succeeds or until you delete the Verrazzano CR.
 In previous versions, upgrade could fail and transition to the `UpgradeFailed` state.
-If that happens, and you updated the Verrazzano Platform Operator to 1.3+, then the Verrazzano CR will transition to `UpgradePaused`.
+If that happens, and you updated the Verrazzano platform operator to 1.3+, then the Verrazzano CR will transition to `UpgradePaused`.
 To continue with the upgrade, you must change the CR version to the current version of the Verrazzano platform operator.
 The following steps illustrate this scenario:

 1. You install Verrazzano 1.1.2.
-2. You upgrade to to 1.2.0 by changing the Verrazzano CR version field to v1.2.0.
+2. You upgrade to 1.2.0 by changing the Verrazzano CR version field to v1.2.0.
 3. The upgrade failed for some reason and the Verrazzano CR state transitions to `UpgradeFailed`.
 4. You update the Verrazzano platform operator to 1.3.0.
 5. The Verrazzano CR state transitions to `UpgradePaused`.